Core solution

 What are the benefits for producers?

-• Get recognition for your efforts to implement responsible farming practices and to protect resources, surrounding ecosystems, and workers’ well-being.
+Get recognition for your efforts to implement responsible farming practices and to protect resources, surrounding ecosystems, and workers’ health, safety, and welfare.

-• Rely on a standard tried, tested, and trusted by producers in 50 countries with certification options for both individual producers and producer groups.
+Rely on a standard tried, tested, and trusted by producers in more than 50 countries with certification options for both individual producers and producer groups.

 What are the benefits for supply chain stakeholders?

-• Support industry-driven smart farm assurance solutions and demonstrate your commitment to more sustainable floriculture practices.
+Support industry-driven smart farm assurance solutions and demonstrate your commitment to more responsible floriculture practices.

-• Promote a holistic approach that features rigorous criteria on environmental sustainability, workers’ well-being, production processes, and traceability.
+Promote a holistic approach that features rigorous criteria on the environment, workers’ health, safety, and welfare, production processes, and traceability.

 Maintaining trust in GLOBALG.A.P. certification